chelebi11/project3/README.md

 # project3
-This is my third project and its now in process
+This is my third project and its now in progress